Skip to content

 New stack frames are created either when entering DIP/DIP n instructions, or a lambda is called by EXEC.

-Special operations and some of operations on contracts are mocked with dummy values, and operations produced by instructions neither cause any side effects on the blockchain nor invoke a contract in case of TRANSFER_TOKENS to the contract address.
+Special operations and some operations on contracts are mocked with dummy values.
+Operations produced by instructions neither cause any side effects on the blockchain nor invoke a contract in case of TRANSFER_TOKENS to the contract address.

 Usage